SUMMER 2022 APPLICATIONS WILL BE AVAILABLE JAN 1, 2022

-The Forensic Anthropology Center at Texas State (FACTS) is pleased to offer an unpaid, non-credit summer internship for non-Texas State students.
+The Forensic Anthropology Center at Texas State (FACTS) is pleased to offer an unpaid, non-credit summer internship for both Texas State and non-Texas State students.
 Interns will be expected to reside in the San Marcos area for the duration of the internship.
-The Internship will run for a minimum of one month from June 1, 2020.
+The Internship will run from June 1, 2022 until at minimum June 24, 2022.
 While there is no payment available for interns, all students will be allowed to participate in the FACTS workshops taking place in June.
-This includes enrollment in the Human Remains Recovery, Entomology and Taphonomy, and the Forensic Anthropology Methods workshops.
-The total value of these workshops is $1,900.00.
+This includes enrollment in the Human Osteology Intensive, Outdoor Human Remains Recovery, Entomology and Taphonomy, and the Forensic Anthropology Methods workshops.
+The total value of these workshops is $2,200.00.

 Primary responsibilities will be participating in these workshops.
-Interns will also assist with daily operations of FACTS, process skeletal remains, and assist with curation of skeletal remains into the Texas State Donated Skeletal Collection.
-Other tasks include, but not limited to, the donation program, data management, and daily tasks assigned by the supervisor.
-Advanced students may also assist with Operation Identification, which is working to identify the remains of undocumented border crossers that are found in Texas.
+Interns will also assist with daily operations of FACTS, process skeletal remains, and assist with curation of skeletal remains into the Texas State Donated Skeletal Collection (TXSTDSC).
+Other tasks include, but are not limited to, the donation program, data management, and daily tasks assigned by the supervisor.
+Advanced students may also assist with Operation Identification (OpID), which works to identify the remains of undocumented border crossers that are found in Texas.

 Deadline for Submission

-- Must be an undergraduate or graduate student in Anthropology or related field
+- Must be an enrolled undergraduate or graduate student in Anthropology or related field

 - Must have successfully completed an osteology course or equivalent anatomy training